guardian/cdk/docs/architecture-decision-records/005-x01-package-structure.md

 An `experimental` directory offers similar structure and explicitness to a separate package, at a lower maintenance cost and increased chance of JSII adoption in the future.

 As noted, there is a risk that experimental features go unnoticed.
-We could somewhat mitigate this by use of a naming convention: prefer `MyConstructExperimental` over `MyConstrct`.
+We could somewhat mitigate this by use of a naming convention: prefer `MyConstructExperimental` over `MyConstruct`.
 Additionally, the docs for the experimental features should also flag they are experimental.

 An natural extension to this directory structure is to create the following top level directories: